 Work smarter, not harder with Echo

 We’ve been running training sessions for years, and one of the most popular courses is a half-day session on strategies and tips for working more productively – ‘Work smarter, not harder’.
-Because of the lockdown, we’ve now moved to running this online, reworking a 3-hour in-person course as a series of shorter webinars.
+Because of the lockdown, we’ve now moved to running this as online learning events, reworking a 3-hour in-person course as a series of shorter webinars.

 We were asked to run a special version of the course by the skills trading platform Echo (‘Economy of Hours’) for a digital skills programme put together by the University of Loughborough.
 This involved developing a ‘flipped’ version of the course, with 1-2 hours of self-study work, followed by a 2-hour webinar session.